The Dominators: Plot

+One of the locals, Cully, along with The Doctor and Jamie, travel to the capital city but has trouble convincing the Council of the Dominators' threat.
 The Doctor and Jamie take control of a travel pod and return to the Island of Death.
-Jamie links up with Cully at the museum while the Doctor is captured by Quarks and taken with the slave force back to the Dominator ship.
-Cully uses the gun to destroy a Quark, prompting another of Toba’s rages.
-The museum is destroyed in retaliation, which infuriates Rago.
-He orders the Quarks to hold the Doctor and Zoe for further tests while Balan, Kando, and Teel are sent to excavate to the central bore site.
+Jamie links up with Cully at the museum, while the Doctor is captured by Quarks and taken with the slave force back to the Dominator ship.